-Soon Ying Zheng established the first united feudal imperial regime, the Qin Dynasty, and claimed himself the first emperor, Qin Shi Huang, in the history of China.
+In the year 221 BC, King Ying Zheng established the first united feudal imperial regime, the Qin Dynasty, and claimed himself the first emperor, the Qin Shi Huang Di, in the history of China.

-Since Wang Jian and his son led Qin’s army defeated all the other six kingdoms and unified the whole of the nation, they had been given countless rewards and political power.
+Since Wang Jian and his son Wang Ben led Qin’s army defeated five kingdoms and unified the whole of the nation, they had been given countless rewards, noble titles, and political power.

-Wang also forbade his descendants to join military anymore, because he believed that he and his son already took so many people’s lives in battlefields, and this should not become a family tradition.
+Wang Jian also forbade his descendants to join military anymore, because he believed that he and his son had already taken away many people’s lives on the battlefields, and this should not become a family tradition.

-There were no documents regarding him or his son’s retirement life, where did they end up, or when he was born and departed.
+There were no records regarding him or his son’s retirement life, where they ended up, or when he was born and departed.